Table of Contents

 A doctorate degree in psychology is required if you want to open your own private practice.
 In most cases you will need this level of degree if you want to teach and conduct research at the college or university level.

 The career trajectory of people with a Psychology degree appears to be focused around a few careers.
-The most common career that users with Psychology degrees have experience in is Computer Crime Investigator, followed by Hearing Officer, Mayor, Clown, CIO, Art Therapist, Neurodiagnostic Technologist, Family Practitioner, Gem Worker, and Psychiatric Aide.
+The most common career that users with Psychology degrees have experience in is Social Worker, followed by Mental Health Counselor, Counselor, Clinical Research Coordinator, Human Resources Manager, Family Social Worker, Drug & Alcohol Counselor, Career Counselor, Recruiter, and Childcare Worker.

 |Career||% of graduates||% of population||Multiple|